ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 This mechanism uses SVCB/HTTPS resource records {{!I-D.ietf-dnsop-svcb-https}}
-to communicate that a given domain designates a particular Designated Resolver for clients to use in place of an Unencrypted Resolver (using a SUDN) or another Encrypted Resolver (using its domain name).
+to communicate that a given domain designates a particular Designated Resolver for clients to use in place of an Unencrypted DNS Resolver (using a SUDN) or another Encrypted DNS Resolver (using its domain name).

 There are various other proposals for how to provide similar functionality.
 There are several reasons that this mechanism has chosen SVCB records:

-- Discovering encrypted resolver using DNS records keeps client logic for DNS self-contained and allows a DNS resolver operator to define which resolver names and IP addresses are related to one another.
+- Discovering encrypted DNS resolvers using DNS records keeps client logic for DNS self-contained and allows a DNS resolver operator to define which resolver names and IP addresses are related to one another.